-Figure 55: Enabling two pickup positions
+Figure : Enabling two pickup positions

-As for the primary pickup position, the secondary pickup position/production line must also be given a name if enabled.
-The value for the production line name defaults to 'Line 2' for the secondary pickup, please rename it to a name that makes sense to the operators if dual product mode is enabled.
+As for the primary pickup position, the secondary pickup position must also be given a name if enabled.
+The value for the production line name defaults to 'Line 2' for the secondary pickup, please rename it to a name that makes sense to the operators.